greenelab/deep-review/sections/04_study.md

 evaluated only 3000 sequences.

 Neural network uses for classifying phenotype from microbial composition are just beginning.
-A standard multi-layer perceptron (MLP) was able to classify wound severity from microbial species present in the wound [@doi:10.1016/j.bjid.2015.08.013].
+A simple multi-layer perceptron (MLP) was able to classify wound severity from microbial species present in the wound [@doi:10.1016/j.bjid.2015.08.013].
 Recently, Ditzler et al. associated soil samples with pH level using MLPs, DBNs, and RNNs [@tag:Ditzler3].
 Besides